Caroline Wyatt: War reporting

 Wyatt reported from Baghdad during the December 1998, American bombing campaign of Iraq.
-She later covered the 1999 Kosovo conflict in the Balkans peninsula of south eastern Europe, from both Kosovo and neighboring Albania.
+She covered the 1999 Kosovo conflict in the Balkans peninsula of south eastern Europe, from both Kosovo and neighboring Albania.
 Following the September 11 attacks on the United States in 2001, she reported on the U.S. Invasion of Afghanistan during 2001–2002, from the military headquarters of the Afghan Northern Alliance.
-She also covered the later invasion and subsequent Iraq War (Second Persian Gulf War) in the spring of 2003 as an "embedded journalist" with the British Army troops in and around Basra.
-In 2003 she also reported from Paris.
+She also covered the invasion and subsequent Iraq War (Second Persian Gulf War) in the spring of 2003 as an "embedded journalist" with the British Army troops in and around Basra.
+In 2003 she reported from Paris.

 Wyatt chaired the selection jury of the 2008 "Bayeux-Calvados Awards" for war correspondents.

 Radio presenting

-Wyatt has presented for BBC Radio on the Radio 4 network programmes The World Tonight, From Our Own Correspondent and the Saturday edition of PM, as well as "Europe Today, Newshour and Outlook on the BBC World Service.
+Wyatt has presented for BBC Radio on the Radio 4 network programmes The World Tonight, From Our Own Correspondent and the Saturday edition of PM (of which she is currently the regular presenter), as well as Europe Today, Newshour and Outlook on the BBC World Service.
 She has also co-presented Euronews on the BBC Radio 5 Live network.